Classy-x/Digital-clock-with-alarm/README.md

-# Digital Clock with Alarm Project
+# Digital Clock with Alarm

 This project is a simple digital clock with an alarm feature implemented using HTML, CSS, and JavaScript for the front end.